If you are looking for a good way to display your old kitchen tools, this vintage shadow box with Mod Podge is the perfect decor project.

 I wanted the utensils to stand out a bit from the background – hence the small pieces of scrap wood.
 I painted them white so they would blend a little and then I used a glue gun to glue the scrap wood to the back of each utensil.

-If you'd like to see some of my other projects, here are two I think you might enjoy:
+If you’d like to see some of my other projects, here are a few I think you might enjoy:

 I was scouring the web looking for ways to display my G. Grandfather's butcher knives and board used to make his trademark sausage.
 This idea is PERFECT!
 Will substitute a "barn board" framed shadow box and the enlarged sausage recipe in the background on golden, aged paper.
 I am excited to put it together.
 Thank you!

 Very cool!
 I have been thinking about doing something with my grandmother's vintage kitchen things- now I know what I want to do, this is great. - Thanks